In this article, you will learn how to create a simple web scraper using Go .

 this URL

 in your browser.
 This is the Wikipedia page on web scraping.
 The web scraper is going to scrape all the links from this page.
 Understanding the browser developer tools well is an invaluable skill in web scraping.
 Open the browser inspect tools by right-clicking on the page and selecting Inspect.
 This will open the page inspector.
-You’ll be able to see the whole HTML, CSS, network calls, and other important information from here.
+You’ll be able to see all the HTML, CSS, network calls, and other important information here.
 For this example specifically, find the mw-parser-output

 div: